-This article illustrates a different ways of Writing an InputStream to an OutputStream by using Apache Commons IO, Guava, and Core Java.
+This article presents different ways of Writing an InputStream to an OutputStream by using Apache Commons IO, Guava, and Core Java.

 Overview

-In this tutorial, we will cover various examples of writing InputStream to OutputStream.
-First we will begin with Core Java iterative approach, and then have a look at a utility method, which provides a convenient abstraction.
+In this tutorial, we will cover various examples of writing the contents of a Java InputStream to OutputStream.
+First, we will begin with the Core Java iterative approach and then have a look at a utility method, which provides a convenient abstraction.
 After that, we will see how popular libraries like Apache Commons IO and Guava support Converting InputStream to OutputStream.

 Using Java Iterative Buffers Copy